-The disturbed sediment and increases in TSS may cause a temporary reduction in growth and primary production due to reduced light penetration; however, TSS concentrations are expected to return to ambient levels within a few hours following completion of plowing.
+The disturbed sediment and increases in TSS are not likely to cause temporary reduction in growth and primary production due to reduced light penetration and TSS concentrations are expected to return to ambient levels within a few hours following completion of plowing (HDR 2014b).
+At all five of the water quality modeling sites, modeled peak TSS concentrations were reached within approximately 30 minutes following cable installation.
+Concentrations rapidly decreased and returned to background levels in less than approximately 3.5 hours from the time of cable installation (HRD 2014b).
 Settling of suspended sediment following the disturbance could bury or suffocate some aquatic plants in the vicinity of the installation activities; however, these effects would be restricted to the immediate vicinity of the cable-laying route, and the plant communities are expected to re-establish themselves following the completion of construction.
+Regarding aquatic invasive species, TDI-NE developed an invasive species control plan to mitigate the spread of invasives into the lake during Project construction.
+This plan has been reviewed by the VANR.